app1606/chunking_test_task/README.md

 # Chunking Test TAsk Solution
 Intelligent chunking methods for code documentation RAG test task solution.

-The work was done and ran in Colab, so I would recommend using this [link](https://colab.research.google.com/drive/1ccP6itUTGqcZrrggSgwxBMNhCpXoGe0e#scrollTo=d0OaG6jcn1qx) to see the results yourself.
+The notebook with the solution may be found in this folder, `Test_Task_Chunking.ipynb`.
+The work was done and ran in Colab, so I would recommend using this [link](https://colab.research.google.com/drive/1ccP6itUTGqcZrrggSgwxBMNhCpXoGe0e#scrollTo=d0OaG6jcn1qx) to check the results yourself.
 In order to do so, one has to add files files

 ```
 base_chunker.py